 Boll Weevil Soap Company is a handmade soap, lotion and candle company in Downtown Enterprise 4 doors down from the Boll Weevil Monument.
 All our products are made by hand in our kitchen on site.
 Our soap is made the same way it was 300 years ago with a bucket and a paddle!
 You will love the handmade natural luxury.
 This is a great gift location and a great unique southern shopping experience.

 Come and taste real flavors, support farmers, enjoy the season, and connect with your community!
 Open every Tuesday, Thursday, and Saturday 7am-11am.

 Multipurpose field and sports complex.
 Lighted walking trails, children's playground area, scenic lake with wooden bridge, picnic table, pavilion, and splash pad.

 Boarding stable with camping and more than 50 mi. of riding trails.
 Horse stalls and trailer parking available.

 A 640-acre facility offering full range of recreation activities, including swimming, boating, camping, volleyball, basketball, and hiking.
 Pavilion and beaches.

 Beautiful military course open to public.
 Lighted driving range.

 Largest collection of Army helicopters, airplanes, and unmanned aircraft in the country.
 Features artifacts, photos, video kiosks and films.
-Extensive archives, gift shop, and tours.
+Extensive archives, gift shop, and tours by appointment.